 $$

-which coincides with the set $\{\la H_1,\nu\ra\}$, where $\nu$ is the set of points $\nu=\mu+\Z H_1$ on the line segment joining $\mu$ to $w\cdot\mu$.
-Thus for any such $\nu$ there must be an eigen-vector $x\in F$ of $H_1$ such that: $H_1x=\la H_1,\nu\ra x$.
+which coincides with the set $\{\la H_1,\nu\ra\}$, where $\nu$ is the set of points $\nu=\mu+nH_1$, $n\in\Z$, on the line segment joining $\mu$ to $w\cdot\mu$.
+Thus for any such $\nu$ there must be an eigen-vector $x\in F$ of $\psi(H_1)$ such that: $\psi(H_1)x=\la H_1,\nu\ra x$ and this eigen-vector can be obtained by starting with a normed weight vector $x_0$ for the weight $\mu$ (or $w\cdot\mu$) and applying $\psi(Y_1)$ $n$ times, i.e. $x=\psi(Y_1)^nx_0$; as $x\neq0$, it`s a weight vector for $\psi$.

 $\eofproof$